CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13b-di-integration-ii.md

 ### Exercise

-Modify your `PostsController` so that `updatePost` no longer obliterates your database records with `null`s.
+- Modify your `PostsController` so that `updatePost` no longer obliterates your database records with `null`s.
+- and modify your `UsersController` `updateUser` method in a similar fashion.

 ## deletePost